 With Network Solutions, you can choose to build a website yourself or instead opt for professional website design services.
 The DIY plan comes with a personalized domain name and matching email address, point and click editing, as well as a well-stocked image library.
 The professionally designed option is more extensive, however, and comes with SEO tools, web analytics, and unlimited changes in the first 30 days.

 One of the best aspects of the Network Solutions website builder is its mobile-friendly approach.
 The builder comes with thousands of design options to choose from, and with the professionally designed plan, you will receive guidance to ensure that your website loads as fast as possible.
-Given that 53% of mobile users abandon sites that take more than three seconds to load, speed is an absolutely vital consideration for a successful mobile site.
+We tested our site out on a smartphone and the quality was top-tier.
+Given that 53% of mobile users (opens in new tab) abandon sites that take more than three seconds to load, speed is an absolutely vital consideration for a successful mobile site.

 Although the website designer interface can seem a bit dated in places, and some users have complained about persistent upselling, there’s a lot to admire about Network Solutions website builder.
 The prices are competitive and there’s just enough customization to provide a good amount of flexibility without things becoming overwhelming.
 Furthermore, all ecommerce plans come with a fully customizable storefront along with a mobile version.